Ollie Robinson: International career

 On 29 May 2020, Robinson was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 17 June 2020, he was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
 On 4 July 2020, Robinson was named as one of the nine reserve players for the first Test match of the series.
 He was then named in England's squad for the second Test match of the series, his maiden call-up to the senior team.
 On 12 August 2020, he was also named in England's squad for the second Test against Pakistan.

 In December 2020, Robinson was named as one of seven reserve players in England's Test squad for their series against Sri Lanka.
 In January 2021, he was also named as a reserve player in England's Test squad for their series against India.

 In May 2021, Robinson was included in England's Test squad for their series against New Zealand.
 He made his Test debut on 2 June 2021, for England against New Zealand.
 His first Test international wicket was Tom Latham.
 On the day of his international Test debut, Robinson apologised for making racist and sexist tweets in 2012 and 2013.
 The England and Wales Cricket Board (ECB) launched an investigation, on 3 June 2021, to consider whether Robinson should be sanctioned for the tweets.
 On 6 June 2021, Robinson was removed from the England squad for the second Test match of the series, and suspended from all formats of international cricket by the ECB.
 Oliver Dowden, the Secretary of State for Digital, Culture, Media and Sport, described the ECB sanctions as "over the top".
 He asked the ECB to reconsider the suspension, saying: "They are also a decade old and written by a teenager".
 Later, British Prime Minister Boris Johnson stated that he agreed with Dowden.
 On 3 July 2021, Robinson was cleared to return to cricket, following a hearing by the Cricket Discipline Commission.
 Later the same month, Robinson was named in England's Test squad for their series against India.
 In the first match, Robinson took his first five-wicket haul in Test cricket, with 5/85.
 Robinson was England's leading wicket taker in the summer (28 wickets with an average of 19.60); he was named as one of Wisden's five cricketers of the year in April 2022.

 Personal life

 Robinson was educated at The King's School, Canterbury.
-He has been coached by his stepfather Paul Farbrace at Sussex.
+He is coached by his stepfather Paul Farbrace at Sussex.